MichaelBreitung/mibreit-gallery/README.md

 ## Technology

 A mix of JS6 and JQuery was used.
-The gallery is reduced to a minimum set of functionality and the code was split into different files in an attempt to get a more object oriented result here.
+The gallery is reduced to a minimum set of functionality and the code is split into different files in an attempt to get a more object oriented result here.

+By splitting the codebase it's also possible to only use the Slideshow or the full Gallery, which itself contains the Slideshow.

+The gallery also makes use of lazy loading techniques to ensure that the image loading doesn't interfere with the loading of the homepage.

 ## Build

 1. npm install -> get all dependencies
 2. npm start -> start demo app
-3. npm run build -> build the gallery (code will end up in dist)
+3. npm run build -> build the gallery (code will end up in _dist_ folder)

 ## Usage